isacben/rankin/README.md

 Example:

-python3 ranking.py http://makethatbeat.com can midi keyboards play without computer
+<pre>python3 ranking.py http://makethatbeat.com can midi keyboards play without computer</pre>

 The output of the script will be similar to the following one, if a post was found: